 - Must have valid driver’s license and transportation.

-- Must attend and complete a minimum of 36 hours of pre-service training (If married, both parents must attend)…and 24 hours of annual training thereafter
+- Must attend and complete a minimum of 34 hours of pre-service training (If married, both parents must attend).

-Once approved, foster care families may be phoned by agency staff to place in their home, a boy or girl, ranging in age from infancy to 18, who as a result of their family situation, cannot live with their birth parents or relatives.
-The agency’s Site Director will attempt to accommodate a foster family’s desire for a child, in terms of gender, age, and behaviors, depending on the needs of the State.
-The Foster Parent Recruiter/Trainer will evaluate the foster family’s home environment to best match their interests with the needs of a child.
+Once approved, foster care families may be offered a boy or girl ranging in age from infancy to 21, who as a result of their family situation, cannot live with their birth parents or relatives.
+The recruiter/trainer and Site Director will consider a family’s request and will evaluate the home environment to best match your interests with the needs of a child.

 What Should I Expect?

-- Completion of required forms in order to receive reimbursement each month to help cover the cost of food, clothing and expenses for the child
+- To receive reimbursement each month to help cover the cost of food, clothing and expenses for the child.

 - To have a child’s medical care covered by the State Medicaid program, foster families will need to provide transportation to and from doctor, dentist, and therapy appointments.